 5.)If you have an upcoming trial in a case where you bill hourly, ask for a trial deposit before the trial.
 Preparation for a trial can take substantial time and effort.
 Trials can oftentimes take longer than what was originally anticipated as well.
 So, try to estimate the amount of time the trial is going to take and ask for a trial deposit in plenty of time in advance of the trial.

 6.)
 You have to pay attention to accounts receivable and measure it somehow.
 Do you have practice management software where you can regularly track accounts receivable?
 Are you sending bills out regularly (at least once a month, if not twice a month)?
 If you pay attention to it, make it a priority, and take appropriate action, you can prevent accounts receivable from spilling out of control.
-On the other hand, if you do not, you can really get in the hole.
+On the other hand, if you do not, you can really get into the hole.
 This is hole lawyers and law firms can end up with huge financial problems that can result in falling behind on bill payments that can ultimately result in the law firm failing.
 If you have signed personal guarantees for law firm obligations, like rent, it can get a law firm owner into serious financial problems.

 This can allow you to do other great things to help the community.
 For example, you will have the ability at that point to donate some pro bono time to worthy clients in need.
 You may have the extra funds to donate to a pro bono legal services agency that provides services to those in need — or another charitable cause.
 You can even donate some time to teach a continuing legal education seminar to help educate other legal professionals.

 However, if the accounts receivable are out of control, it’s hard to do any of this when you are just trying to keep your head above water.
-This can result in stress, anxiety and, in some instances, a law firm that cannot survive — and a law firm owner in deep financial trouble.
+This can result in stress, anxiety, and, in some instances, a law firm that cannot survive — and a law firm owner in deep financial trouble.
 Thus, you have to develop a system of some kind to keep accounts receivables to a minimum.

 If you have any thoughts, feel free to share them below.